The Ultimate Bali Wedding Guide

 - A DJ table and sound system

-The combination of the furniture you choose will depend on budget and your venue space but don’t hesitate to speak with your planner about the costs and logistics of hiring any of the above items for your Bali wedding.
+The combination of the furniture you choose will depend on your budget and your venue space.
+Still, don’t hesitate to speak with your planner about the costs and logistics of hiring any of the above items for your Bali wedding.

-While the natural light in Bali is exquisite, the heat of the tropical climate means most weddings are scheduled as evening affairs.
+While the natural light in Bali is exquisite, the tropical heat means most weddings are scheduled as evening affairs.
 Your event will typically last from 4 pm and run as late as 2 am depending on the location.

-As the sun sets at around 6:30 pm, the majority of the event will be in the dark, which makes artificial lighting an essential factor.
+As the sun sets at around 6:30 pm in Bali, the majority of the event will be in the dark, which makes artificial lighting an essential factor.
 Couples who want to create an unforgettable, mystical atmosphere for their guests should be prepared to plan this carefully with a wedding planner.

 Luckily, it’s not too difficult.
-The key is to design your lighting to suit your venue, and once you have the right lingo, you can quickly start to chat about what you want.
-There are some genuinely excellent options to consider, and your lighting choices can vastly boost and compliment the overall style of your wedding.
+The key is to design your lighting to suit your venue.
+There are excellent options to consider, and your lighting choices can vastly boost and compliment the overall style of your wedding.